MIT-ARC/git-in-action/README.md

-## Git in Action
+# Git in Action

-This repository is used for practice on Git, include basic commands and basic knowledge.
+This repository includes basic knowledge and command samples of Git, to let you have a quick start with the powerful version control tool.

-#### Basic Concept
+## Basic Concept
 1. What is Git?
     <image src="https://git-scm.com/images/logos/1color-orange-lightbg@2x.png" width="500"></image>
     > Git is a free and open source **distributed version control system**
     > designed to handle everything from small to very large projects
     > with **speed and efficiency**.

-- What is version control system (VCS/SCM)?
+    - What is version control system(VCS/SCM)?
     > the management of changes to documents, computer programs, large websites,
     > and other collection of information

     - Why distributed?
     Compared with traditional centralize version control system(CVCS) like Subversion(SVN), it avoids the single point failure, which means if the server down or lose data, no one can connect to the server to retrieve the code and even lose the change history.

     - Why speed and efficiency?
     Git records the snapshots instead of differences
     other tools :  record the difference between each version, it takes time to switch to another version or branch
     <image src="https://git-scm.com/book/en/v2/images/deltas.png" width="600"></image>
     Git : records the snapshots, use SHA-1 hash, 40-character string, can use shorter string as long as it's unique
     <image src="https://git-scm.com/book/en/v2/images/snapshots.png" width="600"></image>

 2. Working directory / staging area / local repository / remote repository
     <image src="https://git-scm.com/book/en/v2/images/areas.png" width="600"></image>

 3. origin / master / HEAD
     - origin : default name of remote repository
         ``git remote add orgin git@github.com:allenwhm/git-in-action.git``
     - master : default name of first branch
     - HEAD : name of current branch, it's a pointer
     <image src="https://git-scm.com/book/en/v2/images/head-to-master.png" width="600"></image>

 #### Basic Action
 1. config username / email